Pregnancy is a time of constant change for both you and your growing baby.

 Some babies get the hiccups several times a day.
 Others may not get them at all.
 The cause of hiccups isn’t well-understood.
 This goes for why they happen in kids and adults, too.
 One theory is that fetal hiccups play a role in lung maturation.
 The good news is, in most cases, this reflex is normal and just another part of pregnancy.

-It’s important to note that after week 32, you shouldn’t experience fetal hiccups every day.
-Contact your doctor if your baby continues to hiccup daily after this point, with the episodes lasting over 15 minutes.
-Also let your doctor know if your baby has three or more series of hiccups in a day.
+It’s important to note that fetal hiccups are, in general, considered a good sign.
+After week 32, though, it’s less common to experience fetal hiccups every day.
+You may want to contact your doctor if your baby continues to hiccup daily after this point, with the episodes lasting over 15 minutes, or if your baby has three or more series of hiccups in a day.

 Moving around is the best way to determine if your baby has hiccups or is kicking.
 Sometimes, your baby might move if they’re uncomfortable in a certain position, or if you eat something hot, cold, or sweet that stimulates their senses.